 2nd Thursday of the month, 1:00 pm, Parlor (224)

 All women who attend FPC are Presbyterian Women!
-Please join us for social time and Bible study.
-The PW Horizon Bible study this year is “Love Carved in Stone: A Fresh Look at the Ten Commandments”.
+Please join us for social time and Bible study using the PW Horizon Bible Study.
 Each of the four active circles is open to new members, who can come as they are able.
 There are also many events outside of regular circle meetings that are open to all.
+Some of our PW circles have changed their meeting times and locations due to COVID; please contact your PW circle leader to confirm meeting details.

 Mary Circle meets the second Wednesday of each month at 7:00 pm for social time, with Bible Study beginning at 7:30 pm.
 Twice a year we have a special gathering at a member’s home.
-Circle representative is Kristen Hart at (703) 969-9938 (text or call) and email Netsirk713@gmail.com.
+Circle representative is Sarah Speer at (703) 758-0568 and email email@example.com.

 Sarah Circle meets the first Thursday of each month in the Gathering Room at church, from Noon until 2:00 pm.
 Twice a year there is a special Pot-Luck Salad Lunch at a member’s home.
 Circle representative is Heidi Whitesel at (703)-743-1277 or firstname.lastname@example.org.